nicat-as/adviceme/README.md

+# Introduction

+This app is used as hackathon project.
+It's just simply social app for who requesting advice.
+There are specialists who helps people for their problems.
+App can hide users who wants advice for privacy concerns.

 # Run Application
 1. `gradle clean build` - Build application and create `jar` file.
 2. `docker-compose up` .
 Then enter the browser and enter the link: `localhost:8080/swagger-ui/`.